frillecode/VisualAnalytics2021/src/project4/README.md

 For this image, the model performed quite successfully and predicted the class 'Childrens-Book' as having the highest probability.

 Besides computational constraints when fitting the model, there are a few general issues to consider when attempting to classify genres based on book covers.
 First of all, covers can be ambiguous and one book may have different covers depending on the publisher.
 Secondly, genres can be overarching.
 Because this dataset has been scraped from the assigned genres of the website, there is some overlap.
 For example, the book "Harry Potter and the Cursed Child" is present in both _Childrens-Books_, _Science-Fiction-Fantasy-Horror_, and _Teen-Young-Adult_.
-In addition, the VGG-16 model has been trained on images, whereas many book covers are illustrations.
+In addition, the VGG-16 model has been trained on images, whereas many book covers are illustrations (Zhang et al., 2015).
 These issues might explain parts of the difficulties of the model in predicting the genres based on covers.

 As there might be a natural limit as to how much the model can extract about genres from the covers, interesting future work could be to combine this with an analysis of the titles of the books.

+## References

+Zhang, X., Zou, Z., He, K. & Sun, J., (2015), “Accelerating Very Deep Convolutional Networks for Classification and Detection,” arXiv:1505.06798

+Hassan, M., (2018), "VGG16 – Convolutional Network for Classification and Detection", Neurohive, https://neurohive.io/en/popular-networks/vgg16/, [Retrieved May 19th 2021]

+Paul, A.W. & Walker, D., (2015), "If Animals Kissed Good Night", Amazon.com, https://www.amazon.com/If-Animals-Kissed-Good-Night/dp/0374300216?ref_=Oct_s9_apbd_obs_hd_bw_blq&pf_rd_r=80T26NGDQ9FJ1SXAB4VN&pf_rd_p=4bc9607f-0546-55f9-85d5-8de6d48b6e00&pf_rd_s=merchandised-search-10&pf_rd_t=BROWSE&pf_rd_i=2966, [Retrieved May 19th 2021]